WNaut/chat-bot/README.md

 ## Setup
 Follow the next steps to run this project locally:

-1. Make sure you can run Go apps in your computer.
-For this, you'll need to have installed Go 1.16.6 or higher.
-(Download from [here](https://golang.org/dl/)).

-2. Open the project solution on your IDE of preference, look inside the **GoChallenge** folder for the `.env`and update the connection string if need it.
+1. Open the project solution on your IDE of preference, look inside the **GoChallenge** folder for the `.env`and update the connection string if need it.

-3. Open Powershell or Bash and run the next command to start the containers.
-It's **important** that you keep this Powershell or Bash window open while running the application.
+2. Open Powershell or Bash and run the next command to start the containers.
 ```
 docker-compose up -d
 ```
 ---

 ## Usage
-To run the application open each project, `chat` and `bot`, on individuals terminals, run `go build` on both of them, and then execute the resulting files or run `go run *.go`.

 Once the application is running, you just need to register as a user and login into the app to access the chatroom.

 The application will be serving on http://localhost:8080.